helenarentschler/helenarentschler/README.md

 - 👋 Hi, I’m @helenarentschler
 - 👀 I’m interested in programming and design :)
 - 🌱 I’m currently learning C, HTML5, CSS3, JavaScript
-- 💞️ I’m looking to collaborate on anything involving the languages above!
+- 💞️ I’m looking to collaborate on anything relating to the languages above!

 <!---
 helenarentschler/helenarentschler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.